1. Home

 Stocks That Pay Weekly Dividends

-Avery Dennison’s ratings based on eight Wall Streets analysts is a strong buy, with earnings forecasted to grow by 7.95% this year.
+Avery Dennison’s ratings based on nine Wall Streets analysts is a buy, with earnings forecasted to grow by 2% this year.

-It has a stable share price and a dividend of 1.50%, and an annual dividend of $2.93 per share.
+It has a stable share price, a dividend of 1.77%, and a quarterly dividend of $0.81 per share.

 Simon Property Group, Inc (NYSE: SPG)